“And now, friends, Lana will offer her submission to her new husband,” Damien Lowell said.

 “I’m not ever—”

-“Ms Lyle, the pleasure is mine.”
+“An absolute pleasure.”
 He placed his drink on a nearby end table and extended his hand in greeting.

-Mindful of what he’d said about rudeness, she accepted.
 Shaking hands seemed so…normal, a polite societal construct that she could embrace and understand.
 It momentarily grounded her.

 He held her too long, though, and when she would have pulled away, he raised her hand and kissed it.
 He looked at her, imprisoning her gaze.